-Source: Wisconsin Department of Administration, Demographics Services Center, Population Projections for Wisconsin Municipalities: 2010-2030.
+Source: Wisconsin Department of Administration, Demographics Services Center, Preliminary Population Projections for Wisconsin Municipalities: 2000-2020

-The Town of Fox Lake is projected to have an increase of 9.5 percent increase in population from 2010 to 2035.
-According to the WDOA Population Projections, the Town of Fox Lake will have a population of 2,700 by 2035.
+The Town of Fox Lake is projected to have an increase of 66.2 percent increase in population from 2000 to 2025.
+According to the WDOA Population Projections, the Town of Fox Lake will have a population of 3,992 by 2025.
+Of that total, regular resident population is forecast to increase by 1,590 persons for a total regular resident population of 2,655 persons in the Year 2025 (the remaining 1,337 being inmates in the FLCI assuming no increase in inmate population over the 2005 inmate population).